btrettin/work/trettin_benjamin.assignment-1.01/README.md

 ## Running Source Code

-The dungeon map can be generated using the './map' command.
-The source code is located inside of the map.c file.
+The dungeon map can be generated using the './run' command.
+The source code is located inside of the map.c and dungeonGame.c files.   --save and --load can be used to save and load the ''dungeon' file found in the .rlg327 file.

 ## Notes